Appointment

 Types of Nipple Discharge

-Milky Discharge
+Milky or White Discharge (Galactorrhea)

-Clear or Watery
+Clear or Watery Discharge

-Yellow or Greenish
+Yellow or Green Discharge

 Bloody Discharge

-Common Causes
+Common Causes of Nipple Discharge

 Duct Ectasia